WestlyEdge/terraform-ecs-ha-cluster-1/README.md

 ## Project Architecture

 The project layout is designed in such a way that we can create/manage this infrastructure within many different aws accounts.
-- the */config-common/* directory contains the .tf files to create the infrastructure, but we'll never apply terraform directly against the files in this directory
+- the */config-common/* directory contains the .tf files that actually create the infrastructure, but we'll never apply terraform directly against the files in this directory
 - */config-sandbox-us-east-1/* is an environment specific directory, it contains symlinks to the tf files that exist within */config-common/*
 - environment specific directories contain *terraform.tfvars*, this is where you specify the environment specific input params
 - create more environment specific directories as needed